ANTARES-PRJ/PhenotypeExtractorTesting/README.md

 pip install pronto
 ```

-`hp.obo` is also required.
+The HPO ontology, contained into the file `hp.obo`, is also required, and must be stored under the `utils` directory.
 You can download it from the following link: [https://hpo.jax.org/data/ontology](https://hpo.jax.org/data/ontology)

 ## Usage